Mike Woodson: Coaching philosophy

 Woodson played and assisted under well-known coaches such as Bob Knight, Red Holzman, Cotton Fitzsimmons, and Larry Brown.
 Much of his coaching philosophy reflects these mentors, emphasizing hustle, accountability, and shared responsibility.
-In games, Woodson "exudes Knight’s steely discipline," but in language uses Larry Brown's "philosopher-coach persona, speaking earnestly of 'playing the right way' and the need to 'teach' his players."
+In games, Woodson "exudes Knight's steely discipline," but in language uses Larry Brown's "philosopher-coach persona, speaking earnestly of 'playing the right way' and the need to 'teach' his players."
 On the court he tends to favor the "share-the-ball mentality preached by Holzman."

 Despite playing and learning under well-known, traditional basketball coaches, Woodson embraced "a modern style of play" at Indiana.
 He implemented "a four-out one-in offensive system that highlights versatile athletes in a free-flowing system" and "made a point to emphasize that he understood the importance of 3-pointers."
 Woodson also utilizes analytics to help determine player combinations.

-Larry Brown, who hired Woodson in Philadelphia (2001–03) and again in Detroit (2003–04, when the Pistons won the N.B.A. championship), noted Woodson is "just a really good, decent guy who respects the game and is loyal as hell and loves to coach and teach."
+Larry Brown, who hired Woodson in Philadelphia (2001–03) and again in Detroit (2003–04, when the Pistons won the NBA championship), noted Woodson is "just a really good, decent guy who respects the game and is loyal as hell and loves to coach and teach."

 Personal life

-Woodson and his wife Terri have two daughters, Alexis and Mariah, who both played collegiate volleyball.
+Woodson and his wife, Terri, have two daughters, Alexis and Mariah, who both played collegiate volleyball.
 Woodson avoids e-mail and text messages, preferring a live voice to a keyboard.